Who is Dags anyway???

 Using their nicknames: From L to R - Sully, Spankin', Dags, Ads, Uncle Darth, The Robster, The Vile, Andy (who I don't see that much of anymore since he moved to Sydney)

 |Travelling||I'm not much of an avid traveller though I

-have been on three cruises in recent years, two to New
+have been on four cruises in recent years, two to New

 I did go to the US twice.
 Once in 1993 with three mates of mine and again in 2018 with ... three mates of mine.
 The latter trip of which was due to winning Family Feud on May 4th, 2017.
 Below are some pics from the 1993 US trip, with me were Reidy, Shane and Justin.

 A funny moment on the roof of our hotel, ya gotta love a bit of US patriotism

 I'm couching down because behind me is a sheer cliff.
 Needless to say I only stayed here for a couple of seconds, just long enough for the pic to be taken

 The lads and myself after a great day of being tourists, and spending lotsa money

 One of my highlights was driving a convertible in the US.
 Notice our Australian flag on the aerial, yep the Aussie boys were in town!